 Slicepay operates with a fairly straightforward process for lending money to students.
-The process begins with users signing up on the platform, followed by uploading required documents for verification purpose and selecting a preferred repayment plan.
+The process begins with users signing up on the platform, followed by uploading required documents for verification purposes and selecting a preferred repayment plan.
 After completing these steps the user receives a credit limit using which she can shop the products of her liking online as well as offline.

-Invariably, there’s drop-off at every stage of the funnel.
+Invariably, there’s a drop-off at every stage of the funnel.
 Slicepay, while focusing on improving operational efficiency also aimed to optimize conversions at every stage of its conversion funnel.
 Overall, Slicepay was looking to improve their sales conversion rates.